-In cooperation with the FDOT, continue to implement strategies to facilitate local traffic to use alternatives to the Florida Intrastate Highway System (FIHS) Florida Strategic Intermodal System (SIS) as a means of protecting its interregional and intrastate functions.
+In cooperation with the FDOT, continue to implement strategies to facilitate local traffic to use alternatives to the Florida Strategic Intermodal System (SIS) as a means of protecting its interregional and intrastate functions.
 Among the strategies that the City will continue to help implement are:

-- 1. Maintain and, strive to, improve the level of service on City roads that parallel FIHS roads. - 2.
-Implement the MPO's TPO's Congestion Management Plan recommendations with emphasis on those City roads that parallel FIHS roads. - 3.
+- 1. Maintain and, strive to, improve the quality/level of service on City roads that parallel FIHS roads. - 2.
+Implement the TPO's Congestion Management Plan recommendations with emphasis on those City roads that parallel FIHS roads. - 3.
 Coordinate and synchronize the signalization system along City roads that parallel FIHS roads.